Home of the Underdogs

 James Bond: The Stealth Affair screenshot

-The Stealth Affair uses a competent interface where you construct sentences from a small list of verbs such as "USE," "TALK," etc., although it is a bit confusing: "USE" and "OPERATE" are used slightly differently although they are synonyms, for example.
+The Stealth Affair uses a competent interface where you construct sentences from a small list of verbs such as "USE", "TALK", etc., although it is a bit confusing: "USE" and "OPERATE" are used slightly differently although they are synonyms, for example.
 Puzzles are fun and are neither too hard nor too easy; and since most of them involve using cool spy gadgets such as a passport falsifier, fans of spy novels will have a great time with the game.

 With an interesting plot, fun puzzles, and great graphics (upgraded to VGA in this US release), The Stealth Affair is highly recommended for every adventure gamer.
-Too bad that James Bond license Interplay paid for didn't seem to help the game's sales... although it becomes an amusing gaffe in the game: James Bond apparently had enough of Q and decided to work for the CIA instead .
+Too bad that the James Bond license Interplay paid for didn't seem to help the sales... although it becomes an amusing gaffe in the game: James Bond apparently had enough of Q and decided to work for the CIA instead .
 John Glames in the original Operation Stealth wasn't a good enough name for a spy, so it seems.
 Two thumbs up!

 Reviewed by: Underdogs